Central venous catheter - dressing changeCentral venous access device - dressing change; CVAD - dressing change

 - A special patch, called a Biopatch

-- A clear barrier bandage, either Tegaderm or Covaderm
+- A clear barrier bandage, such as Tegaderm or Covaderm

 Changing Your Dressings